CDT Gear List 2025

 What is the Best Sleeping Bag for the CDT?

-The Continental Divide Trail (CDT) is a very cold trail.
-Most Thru Hikers will want a sleeping rated at around 10F -20F.
-Cold sleepers will opt for the lower rated sleeping bag.
-The Best sleeping bags for the CDT include the Feathered Friends Hummingbird, Western Mountaineering Ultralite, Rab Mythic 400 and Sea to Summit Spark 4.
+The Continental Divide Trail (CDT) is very cold.
+Most Thru Hikers will want a sleeping rated to around 10F -20F.
+Cold sleepers will opt for the lower-rated sleeping bag.

 Continental Divide Trail Gear Guide